melinalondon/melinalondon.github.io/_pages/research.md

 With Timothée Gigout.

-We study how trade networks react to large natural disasters.
-We combine exhaustive trade credit and disaster data and use a dynamic differences-in-differences identification strategy to establish the causal effect of natural disasters on the size and shape of international trade networks.
-We find strong and permanent negative effects on the trade credit exposure of French exporters.
-This effect is explained by a decrease in the amount requested by suppliers rather than the amount granted by the insurer.
-Additionally, we find no evidence of increased default rates among buyers.
+We study how international trade networks react to large natural disasters.
+We combine exhaustive firm-to-firm trade credit and disaster data and use a dynamic differences-in-differences identification strategy to establish the causal effect of natural disasters on the size, shape and quality of international trade networks.
+We find strong and permanent negative effects on the exports and trade credit sales of French suppliers.
+This effect operates exclusively through the number of buyers rather than the intensive margin.
+It is concentrated among suppliers with few buyers in the affected destination.
+We find that natural disasters induce a negative shift in the distribution of the quality of buyers.

+## Trade Credits and Sudden Stops ##

+with Maéva Silvestrini